milvus-io/community/community-membership.md

 #### Responsibilities and privileges
 - Expected to be responsive to review pull requests
 - Expected to assign issues and prs to related expertise
-- Expected to be responsive to mentions of others on github and slack
+- Expected to be responsive to mentions of others on github and Discord
 - Expected to join the community meetings and activities in time
 - Committer status may be a precondition to accepting large code contributions
 - Mentor and guide new contributors